astravant/digital-garden-jekyll/_notes/daily-notes.md

 - It is a process of rewiring your mind.
 You can rewire your mind to optimize for whatever you want.
 - Material items are the byproduct of focus, work ethic, and mission.

 # February 4, 2019

 - One of the hardest parts of running a business in knowing what to do and what to focus on -- having clarity.
 Starting a new business or new endeavor can be overwhelming.
 - Lack of knowledge or resources typically isn't the problem - it's just not knowing where to start.
 There's no shortage of information.
-- If I had someone look at my life, my goals, and what I want to accomplish and told me exactly what I have to do to get there.
-Like a day by day schedule.
-That would change me.
-- Imagine you work with a coach who looks at your life, helps set clear goals.
-And maps out a day by day schedule to help you get there and shows you the way and provides resources to help make that process easier.

 # January 17, 2019

 ## Shower Thoughts
-- Often when I am in the shower, I think about all the kids, people, etc who don't have warm showers or clean water.
+- Often when I am in the shower, I think about all the people who don't have warm showers or clean water.
 My life is dedicated to helping these people.
 I'm not so focused on getting myself a bigger or better shower as I am on helping the less fortunate attain the basic necessities.
 - Imagine the impact this will have on the world i.e. global productivty, creativity, happines, etc.

 # January 13, 2019